logo

 She married Henry Collins about 1627.
 Their childen and life together are described in detail in the section on Henry and Ann Collins.

-She became a widow when Henry died in 1687.
-Since as a married woman she owned nothing, he provided for her in his will.
+• She became a widow when Henry died in 1687.
+Since as a married woman she was not allowed to own property, he provided for her in his will.
 He gave

 He also requested that his children be dutiful and tender to their aged mother.

 Ann's will was dated September 8, 1690 and was probated in November, 1691.
 She bequeathed to her sons and to various grandchildren.
-She died on September 29, 1691 and was blind at the time of her death.
+She died on September 29, 1691 in Lynn, Essex County, Massachusetts and was blind at the time of her death.

 Will of Ann Collins